Collins Family Softball Complex

 In its 10-year history, the TU softball facility has provided the scenery for some of the greatest moments in Tulsa softball history:

-2002, TU posted a 16-2 home record in the new stadium, still the best home winning percentage in program history.
+2002, TU posted a 16-2 home record in the new stadium, which stood as the best home winning percentage in program history for 10 years.

 The softball field and locker room facility complex, named in honor of former Chairman of the TU Board of Trustees, the late Fulton Collins, and his wife Susie, is part of the larger Donna J. Hardesty Sports Complex that also includes the soccer field, track, multi-purpose recreational field, student health and fitness center, student apartments and additional campus parking.
 The cost of the development exceeded $31 million.